floooh/floooh.github.io/_posts/2016-01-15-oryol-metal-tour.md

 ### Gfx::UpdateVertices() and Gfx::UpdateIndices()

-These are straight memory copies into the next free MTLBuffer of a 'dynamic' mesh resource object ('free' means: not currently accessed by the GPU).
+These are straight memory copies into the next free MTLBuffer of a dynamic mesh resource object ('free' means: not currently accessed by the GPU).
 Only one complete update is allowed per mesh resource and frame.
 On OSX, the method *[MTLBuffer didModifyRange]* is called.